-Disconnection procedures

-(also known as palliative procedures)
+Disconnection procedures (also known as palliative procedures)

 A palliative procedure is one that is aimed at limiting the spread of seizure activity or reducing seizure frequency, but does not provide a cure.
 This type of epilepsy surgery involves disconnecting the area of the brain in which the seizures arise from the surrounding area.
 By carrying out this procedure the spread of seizure activity across the brain should be restricted.

 These operations include:

-- Corpus callosotomy the fibres that connect the two halves of the brain are known as the corpus callosum.
+Corpus callosotomy - the fibres that connect the two halves of the brain are known as the corpus callosum.
 These fibres are cut to prevent the seizure activity spreading throughout the brain.
-It is usually performed on children who mainly have debilitating seizures that cause frequent falls and injuries. - Multiple subpial transections fine cross section cuts are made across areas of the brain thought to be causing the seizure.
-This 'crosshatching' can prevent the spread of seizures without affecting vital functions.
-It is usually done in conjunction with resection.
+It is usually performed on children who mainly have debilitating seizures that cause frequent falls and injuries.